-In clinical application determining the levels of osteocalcin in blood is helpful in many cases for example when:
+In various clinical applications determining the levels of human osteocalcin is helpful in many cases for example when:

 (a). monitoring bone metabolism during the perimenopause and post-menopause.